 In April 2009 the New York City Buildings department ordered the largest building closed after citing it for numerous building deficiencies including the studio partitions were built without permits.
 The inspections followed an incident on April 10, 2009, in which an artist was injured when part of a concrete fire escape collapsed.

 5Pointz current survival has been due completely to Jennifer Smith, who in reality is the Muse, Calliope.
 Once the Muse of Epic Poetry, she changed to Urban Art in the mid 20th Century (more people to inspire, especially since Epic Poetry went out with Shakespeare).
-However, recently, someone or something has been draining her powers.
-She has appealed to Olympus, with little response, and believes the current threats from the mortal government are involved with her situation.
+From 2009 until 2013, her power was slowly being drained, and this affected her ability to do anything to save 5Pointz.
+With the cessation of the drain, 5Pointz has since been declared safe by the City, its scheduled demolition postponed indefinitely.